 (i.e. Cook Temp – Rare, Medium, Well; Add Sandwich Toppings – Tomatoes, Lettuce, Onions; Cheese Choice – Cheddar, Swiss, American)

-Now that you have the basics down, you’ll visit squareup.com to sign up and sign in.
-Once you’ve set up your account it’s time to get your menu set up!
+Now that you have the basics down, visit squareup.com to sign up and sign in.
+It’s time to get your menu set up!

-A great tool that you can utilize if you’ve already organized your menu to a tee is to use Square’s import option.
+A great tool that you can use if you’ve already organized your menu to a T is to use Square’s import option.
 This allows you to simply import your items from an existing spreadsheet directly into Square.
-You’ll save time and typing practice if you’ve already done all the prepwork this way.
+You’ll save time and typing practice if you’ve already done all the prep work this way.
 Square has some great how-to resources available that you can check out.

-You’ll likely have Items already separated into category groups anyway, so keep it simple and go with that. (i.e. Salads, Soups, Burgers, Desserts, etc.)
+You’ll likely have Items already separated into category groups, so keep it simple and go with that. (i.e. Salads, Soups, Burgers, Desserts, etc.)